 This bill proposes significant amendments to the North Dakota Century Code, focusing on the establishment of a legacy earnings fund and a legacy property tax relief fund.
-It introduces a primary residence certification process and imposes restrictions on property tax levies without voter approval.
-Key changes include the repeal of the legacy earnings fund definition and the creation of a new legacy earnings fund that will receive distributions based on a percentage of its five-year average value.
-The bill also outlines the allocation of these funds for various purposes, such as debt service payments and property tax relief, while amending existing sections related to property tax definitions and the renters refund program.
+It introduces a primary residence certification process and imposes limitations on property tax levies without voter approval.
+Key changes include the repeal of the legacy earnings fund definition and the introduction of a new legacy earnings fund that will receive distributions based on a specified percentage of its average value.
+The bill also outlines the allocation of funds from this earnings fund to various state projects, including infrastructure and property tax relief, while amending existing property tax definitions and processes to streamline the budget hearing process for municipalities.

 Statutes affected: